Zia-ul-Haq: Martial law governors

 The Zia regime largely made use of installing high-profile military generals to carte blanche provincial administration under martial law.
-Zia's Guides Cavalry comrade Lieutenant-General Fazhle Haque was appointed Martial Law Administrator of Khyber-Pakhtunkhwa Province.
-Lieutenant-General Fazle Haque was considered a strong vocal General and a strong man.
-General Haque was the commander of the XI Corps, and commanding-general officer of the Army elements responsible for fighting a secret war against Soviet Union.
+Zia's Guides Cavalry comrade Lieutenant General Fazle Haq was appointed martial law administrator of Khyber Pakhtunkhwa.
+General Haq was considered a strong vocal general and a strong man in support of Zia's regime.
+General Haq was the commander of the XI Corps.

-The second appointment was of Lieutenant-General S.M.
-Abbasi who was appointed Martial Law Administrator of Sindh Province; his tenure too saw civil disorder amid student riots.
-By contrast, third martial law administrator appointment of Lieutenant-General Ghulam Jilani Khan to the Punjab Province made much headway in beautifying Lahore extending infrastructure, and muting political opposition.
+The second appointment was of Lieutenant General S.M.
+Abbasi, who was appointed martial law administrator of Sindh; his tenure saw civil disorder amid student riots.
+The third martial law administrator appointment was of Lieutenant General Ghulam Jilani Khan to Punjab.
 The ascent of Nawaz Sharif to Chief Minister of Punjab was largely due to General Jilani's sponsorship.
-Perhaps most crucially, final and fourth martial law administrator appointment was then-Lieutenant-General Rahimuddin Khan.
-Lieutenant-General Rahimuddin Khan was appointed to the post of Martial Law Administrator of Balochistan Province saw the disbanding of the Baloch insurgency, the containment of Afghan Mujahideen, as well as the construction of nuclear test sites in the Chagai District.
+The fourth martial law administrator appointment was of Lieutenant General Rahimuddin Khan to Balochistan.
+As martial law administrator, Khan cracked down on the Baloch insurgency and constructed nuclear test sites in Chagai district.

-Zia's tenure saw the influx of heroin, sophisticated weaponry, and countless refugees in from neighbouring Afghanistan.
-Law and order deterioration was worse after he appointed Mr. Junejo as Prime minister in 1985.
-The government did not locate evidence of Zia having a relationship in the heroin trade, but has been considered.